sdiehl/wiwinwlh/tutorial.md

 Hackage that are highly curated by many people.

-As a general rule, if the Haddock documentation for the library does not have a **minimal worked example**, it is usually safe to assume that it is an RFC-style library and probably should be avoided for production code.
+As a general rule, if the Haddock documentation for the library does not have a **minimal working example**, it is usually safe to assume that it is an RFC-style library and probably should be avoided for production code.

-There are several heuristics you can use to assess **Should I Use this Hackage Library**:
+There are several heuristics you can use to answer the question **Should I Use this Hackage Library**:

 * Check the **Uploaded** to see if the author has updated it in the last five years.
-* Check the **Maintainer** email address, if the author has an academic email address and has not uploaded a package in two or more years, it is safe to assume that this is a *thesis projecet* and probably should not be used industrially.
+* Check the **Maintainer** email address, if the author has an academic email address and has not uploaded a package in two or more years, it is safe to assume that this is a *thesis project* and probably should not be used industrially.
 * Check the **Modules** to see if the author has included toplevel Haddock docstrings.
-If they author has not included any documentation then the library is likely of low-quality and should not be used industrially.
+If the author has not included any documentation then the library is likely of low-quality and should not be used industrially.
 * Check the **Dependencies** for the bound on `base` package.
 If it doesn't include the latest base included with the latest version of GHC then the code